Cancer Education in Arizona

 - American Cancer Society Navigator Program — A source of up-to-date, reliable information on cancer resources in the community, including:

 - Assistance and resources for financial, lodging and transportation needs

 - Wig display and information about receiving wigs from the American Cancer Society

 - Information and schedules for classes such as "Reach to Recovery" and "Look Good, Feel Better," as well as cancer-specific support groups and printed information, videos, journals and brochures from the American Cancer Society

 - Breast Clinic — Relevant education programs for breast cancer patients and their families.

 - Call 480-342-4229 for more information about American Cancer Society resources.

-Mayo Clinic has a Patient and Health Education Library in Arizona.
-Patients and visitors can access linked cancer-related sources on the library's kiosks as well an interactive cancer education resource.
-Additional search assistance is provided by a medical librarian/registered nurse.
+Mayo Clinic has two patient libraries in Arizona.
+Patients and visitors can access cancer-related sources on the library's in Arizona.
+Patients and visitors can access linked cancer-related sources on the library's computers.
+Additional search assistance is provided by a medical librarian or experienced staff member.
 Books, pamphlets, brochures, DVDs on various cancer topics, and CareNotes, which cancer patients can use to keep in touch with family and friends, are also available.
 Read FAQs to learn more about visiting the library.